JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-ssh/github-git-keys/index.md

   url: https://www.youtube.com/watch?v=UnM4QAumuCQ&start=1160s
 ---

-# SSH Overview
+# Keys

-- 19:21 GitHub & SSH Keys
+* The best way to work with GitHub & SSH Kezs
-- 20:35 Git Windows OpenSSH Config
-- 21:16 Multiple Git Keys (Personal/Work)
+* How to use Windows' OpenSSH config to manage multiple GitHub Keys